xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 IOS XR is a _modular system_ with separate and _upgradeable components_.

-The fact that IOS XR services run outside of the kernel in separate address spaces means that the crash of an IOS XR process is isolated and does not crash the system and, in general, does not crash other processes.
-Thus, a measure of fault isolation is available and it can be exploited for purposes of service upgrade.
-Restartable processes are a major aspect of the high availability of an IOS XR system and all IOS XR processes are required to be restartable.
+The fact that IOS XR services run outside of the kernel in separate address spaces means that the crash of an IOS XR process is isolated and does not crash the system, and in general does not crash other processes.
+Thus, a measure of fault isolation is available, and it can be exploited for purposes of service upgrade.
+Restartable processes are a major aspect of the high availability of an IOS XR system, and all IOS XR processes are required to be restartable.

 _Decoupled planes abstraction_, explained earlier, also helps in the high availability of the system.

 For restart and redundancy support, in general, _checkpointing_ and _replication_ services for local as well as remote checkpointing/replication are available so that restarted applications can start up warm or even hot.
 Replication services that allow checkpointing to more than one replica at a time are also available.

-IOS XR also supports many levels of _redundancy_ in the system, including switch-over of paired RPs, OIR scenarios and process-level and role redundancy.
+IOS XR also supports many levels of _redundancy_ in the system, including switch-over of paired RPs, OIR scenarios and process-level, and role redundancy.

 IOS XR has _runtime monitoring_ of CPU and memory resources, so that applications that are using up too much of either of these system resources may be terminated or have their scheduling semantics modified to reduce their impact on the rest of that node.

 IOS XR also supports NSF (Non-stop Forwarding), GR protocols and NSR (Non-stop Routing).

 The overall coordination of a router cluster, comprised of either single chassis or multiple chassis, requires that there be communications within the cluster, some sense of the topology of the cluster, and some consistent decision making capabilities within the cluster.
 To do this, the IOS XR has a top-level control protocol that is responsible for electing an overall leader of the cluster and computing the topology of the cluster.

 ### Upgradeability Architecture

 The modularity of IOS XR makes it possible to upgrade individual or smaller pieces of the software.
 That is, the same architectural features that accomplish fault isolation can also be exploited to achieve a finer-grain level of software upgradeability.
 The problem of software upgradeability starts at the smallest unit of software divisibility and goes to collections of these units.
 It is not at all a given with an IOS XR system that a software upgrade has much of an impact on the system.
 Much effort continually goes into reducing the impact of software upgrades, and it is the architecture of an IOS XR system, as well as the software organization, that enables this process.

-Because much of an IOS XR processes' code may actually reside in _shared libraries_/DLLs, it is possible to replace/upgrade a portion of a process’s code by loading a new sshared library.
+Because much of an IOS XR process's code may actually reside in _shared libraries_/DLLs, it is possible to replace/upgrade a portion of a process’s code by loading a new shared library.
 Because IOS XR processes are restartable, all that is required to pick up a new version of a DLL is to restart a process.
 Even some IOS XR processes do not restart, but simply unload and reload newer versions of DLLs.

 The fundamental building block of IOS XR is the component.
 This is the minimum version-able unit of software.
 A component is potentially field replaceable.
 A component may contain a process’s executable file, DLLs for sharing code between processes, binary files for implementing a portion of the CLI, text files describing configuration rules, or other related data.
 A typical example of an IOS XR component is Border Gateway Protocol (BGP).
-The BGP is a component in the Cisco IOS XR system that includes the BGP process, the configuration and operational models and associated processes.
+The BGP is a component in the Cisco IOS XR system that includes the BGP process, the configuration and operational models, and associated processes.

 IOS XR software is organized into _packages_ at the highest level.
-Packages are a collection of components and contain meta-data that indicates the compatibility of the components in the package with other components.
+Packages are collections of components and contain meta-data that indicates the compatibility of the components in the package with other components.
 Packages contain features that can be installed/activated/deactivated at runtime on an individual node, a set of nodes, or across the entire IOS XR system.

 ## Conclusion

 The blog started off by giving a brief introduction to IOS XR's rapid evolution over the years.
-It then explained the architecture strategy via six steps - _decoupled plane abstractions, state management, process distribution, high performance messaging infrastructure, data distribution/access patterns and high availability and upgradeability_.
+It then explained the architecture strategy via six steps: _decoupled plane abstractions, state management, process distribution, high performance messaging infrastructure, data distribution/access patterns, and high availability and upgradeability_.
 This logical sequencing, followed by details on each, hopefully gave you a better perspective of the IO XR design thought process.

 I hope this blog gave good insights into various powerful architectural patterns built into IOS XR and how the IOS XR has pioneered various popular scalable and highly available frameworks in the context of a NOS.
 More importantly, it tries to give a sense of what it takes to build a carrier grade NOS and how much of a key role the infrastructure plays in a well designed NOS.

-The IOS XR anticipated and baked in many architectural patterns that are considered trendy and cutting edge today - and the IOS XR evolution continues as networking scene keeps changing around it as it has been over the last several years.
-IOS XR kept the foundations simple which made complex things possible over the years.
+The IOS XR anticipated and baked in many architectural patterns that are considered trendy and cutting edge today, and the IOS XR evolution continues as networking scene keeps changing around it, as it has been over the last several years.
+IOS XR kept the foundations simple, which made complex things possible over the years.
 These solid foundations and continuous evolutions made IOS XR the best NOS for decades to come.
 For IOS XR, the change is a process and the future is the destination.